gameofjess/Jess/README.md

 When using a dedicated server there are commands you can run to monitor the running server and manipulate its operation:

 - `stop`: Stop the server.
+- `start`: Start the server after it has been stopped.
+- 'restart': Restart the server.
 - `list`: Show the players' name.
 - `exit`: Exit the program.
 We advice to only run this command when the server is already stopped.